rjwalls/CS4401-notes/2099-01-04-outside_of_gdb.md

 }
 ```

-When compiled with `gcc test_stack.c -no-pie -o test_stack` and run in our
+When compiled with `gcc test_stack.c -no-pie -o test_stack` and run in a test
-test environment with ASLR disabled, we see the following output:
+environment with ASLR disabled, we see the following output:

 ```
 $ ./test_stack